Adaptive Cruise Control with Sensor Fusion

-The script loads certain constants needed by the Simulink model, such as the vehicle and ACC design parameters.
+The script loads certain constants needed by the Simulink model, such as the scenario object, vehicle parameters, and ACC design parameters.
 The default ACC is the classical controller.
 The script also creates buses that are required for defining the inputs into and outputs for the control system referenced model.
 These buses must be defined in the workspace before model compilation.
 When the model compiles, additional Simulink buses are automatically generated by their respective blocks.

 15 seconds to get a mid-simulation picture and run again all the way to end of the simulation to gather results.

 sim('ACCTestBenchExample','StopTime','15') %Simulate 15 seconds sim('ACCTestBenchExample') %Simulate to end of scenario